Include A Grand Canyon Tour On Your Next Trip

+Include a Grand Canyon tour in your trip to experience everything Vegas has to offer.
 A Grand Canyon adventure can be a once-in-a-lifetime travel opportunity or a major headache.
 It all depends on how you choose to travel.
 If you plan to visit Las Vegas soon, you will want to add a tour to the Grand Canyon on your travel itinerary.

-Visit the South Rim First
+Visit The South Rim First

-We, at Grand Canyon Destinations, offer luxury bus tours to the South Rim and West Rim of the Canyon.
-If you are exploring the Canyon for the first time, you probably should book a Grand Canyon South Rim tour first.
-Choose the South Rim, as it attracts more visitors, and therefore gives you a better introduction to the Canyon.
-Save travel to the West Rim on another bus adventure, as this part of the Canyon draws less visitors and therefore is designed for a more seasoned hiker or traveler.
+We, at Grand Canyon Destinations, offer luxury bus tours to the South Rim and West Rim of the canyon.
+If you are exploring the canyon for the first time, you probably should book a Grand Canyon South Rim tour first.
+Choose the South Rim, as it attracts more visitors, and therefore gives you a better introduction to the canyon.
+Save travel to the West Rim on another bus adventure, as this part of the canyon draws less visitors and therefore is designed for a more seasoned hiker or traveler.

 When you take a tour to the South Rim, your day begins at 6:00 am.
 That is when a Grand Canyon Destinations bus will pick you up at your hotel.
 After a stop at Hoover Dam, passengers take a break at a comfort stop at Kingman, Arizona.
 A stop at a Route 66 rest point follows before arriving at the South Rim where the tour begins.
 Guests on the bus journey spend about three hours in the Canyon.

-Shifting Lights and Patterns
+Shifting Lights And Patterns

 Indeed, a Grand Canyon South Rim tour adds natural drama to a Vegas trip, especially when you see sites, such as Grandview Point and Yavapai Point.
 One of the highest places on the South Rim, Grandview Point is situated at the southern edge.
 Historians believe Grandview Point represents the location where the Spanish first glimpsed the Canyon in 1540.